 To recap, the EPC bands are calculated by conducting a non-invasive inspection of your property and giving each part a unique score.

-Once the entire property has been surveyed, the EPC band will be calculated.
+Once the entire property has had its green energy survey, the EPC band will be calculated.
 This provides a rating and also provides useful information on what can be changed in your property to further improve your EPC band and help in the fight against climate change.